bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

 The mutable fields of Date and BufferedImage are made final.

 The synchronized keywords are removed from MutableIDCard and DataGenerator.

-The mutator in MutableIDCard is completely commented out and the call to the mutator in Officer is replaced with creation of a new MutableIDCard object.
+The mutator in MutableIDCard is completely commented out and the call to the corresponding mutator in Officer is replaced with creation of a new MutableIDCard object.

 -